ExtReMLapin/GLove-2D/README.md

 > **Note:**

-> - Save folder is appdata/roaming/Glove2D (LOVE if fucked up)
+> - Save folder is appdata/roaming/Glove2D (or just LOVE if something fucked up)
-> - You need a X64 system and a decent computer, not administrator rights are required
+> - You need a x64 system and a decent computer, administrator rights are not required

 Linux and OS X
 -------------
 You have to download the Love software on the love 2d website.

+Then drag Glove-2D/Glove2D on the binary
 ----------

+### Todo :

+*Optimize the graph system, it recalc everything even is we don't touch it (Zoom and pos).
+*Finish the game ?
+Erh eheh